-An applicant may file a late application for the year preceding the current year along with the original application simply by checking the box labeled "late application for prior year" on the same DTE Form 105A that is filed for the original application.
-For example, a late application for tax year 2013 may be filed along with the original application for tax year 2014 between the same dates mentioned above for the filing of the original application.
+An applicant may file a late application for the year preceding the current year along with the original application simply by checking the box labeled "late application for prior year" on the same DTE Form 105A, DTE Form 105I, or DTE Form 105K that is filed for the original application.
+For example, a late application for tax year 2020 may be filed along with the original application for tax year 2021 between the same dates mentioned above for the filing of the original application.
 Note: the late application only applies to the same homestead that is the subject of the original application, not a prior homestead that has been sold or is no longer occupied as the domicile.
+For real property, the homestead exemption for a surviving spouse of a public service officer killed in the line of duty is allowed for tax year 2020 and each tax year thereafter.
+For manufactured homes, the homestead exemption for a surviving spouse of a public service officer killed in the line of duty is allowed for tax year 2021 and each tax year thereafter.